U.S. isolated on climate at summit of world leaders

 Merkel met police and security force after the summit to thank them, and condemned the "unbridled brutality" of some of the protesters, but she was forced to answer tough questions about hosting the summit in Hamburg during her closing press conference.

-(Additional reporting by Andrea Shalal, Thomas Escritt, Jeff Mason, Roberta Rampton, Denis Dyomkin, Joseph Nasr, Sabine Siebold, Gernot Heller; Writing by Noah Barkin and Paul Carrel; Editing by Janet Lawrence and Jon Boyle)
+Additional reporting by Andrea Shalal, Thomas Escritt, Jeff Mason, Roberta Rampton, Denis Dyomkin, Joseph Nasr, Sabine Siebold, Gernot Heller; Writing by Noah Barkin and Paul Carrel; Editing by Janet Lawrence and Jon Boyle

-Firefighters have brought under control the fire in a building in London's Camden Market, the London Fire Brigade said on Monday.